How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 Simon Stuchlik is the director of graduate recruitment at Indiana University of Pennsylvania, and a freelance writer for the Verblio system, among others.

-Paul Zalewski is head of marketing at Verblio, and has been nerding out on SEO and content marketing for the past 8 years.
+Paul Zalewski is head of marketing at Verblio, and has been nerding out on SEO and content marketing for more than 10 years.